Your Rights and Duties for Filing a WTC VCF Claim

 The shock and trauma for those who survived the attack and dealt with rescue and clean up work lead to the development of post-traumatic stress disorder (PTSD) among all WTC-exposed populations.
 Everyone from trained to the everyday worker experienced varying levels of mental distress following the attack.
 Other mental conditions such as anxiety, bipolar disorders, panic attacks, and social phobias have been documented as well.

 Tens of thousands of rescue and recovery workers, residents and office workers, medical and first responder teams, and those living in the city below Canal Street at the time of attack have reported lung, throat, and sinus problems.
-Cases of lung cancer, COPD, and other serious lung disorders increased several years after the attack and those diagnosed with these conditions saw their symptoms quickly worsen and many ultimately died as a result of their illnesses.
+Different types of lung conditions caused by 9/11 include cases of lung cancer, COPD, and other serious lung disorders increased several years after the attack and those diagnosed with these conditions saw their symptoms quickly worsen and many ultimately died as a result of their illnesses.

 Other illnesses and health conditions have been diagnosed in 9/11 victims.
 Some of the common illnesses listed on applications include GERD, back and neck injuries, vision impairment, hearing loss, depression, suicidal thoughts, and many more.
 These conditions destroy quality of life for victims.
 This is why these illnesses and health conditions often times go a long way in helping to qualify people for assistance from the VCF and earn them an award from the fund.